edgedb/easy-edgedb/chapter2/index.md

 > Jonathan Harker has found a hotel in **Bistritz**, called the **Golden Krone Hotel**.
 He gets a welcome letter there from Dracula, who is waiting in his **castle**.
 Jonathan Harker will have to take a horse-driven carriage to get there tomorrow.
 Jonathan Harker is originally from **London**.
 The innkeeper at the Golden Krone Hotel seems very afraid of Dracula.
 He doesn't want Jonathan to leave and says it will be dangerous, but Jonathan doesn't listen.
 An old lady gives Jonathan a golden crucifix and says that it will protect him.
 Jonathan is embarrassed, and takes it to be polite.
 Jonathan has no idea how much it will help him later.

-Now we are starting to see some detail about the city.
-Reading the story, we see that we could add another property to `City`, and we will call it `important_places`.
+Now we are starting to see some detail about the city of Bistritz: it contains a hotel.
+To represent this, we could add another property to `City`, and call it `important_places`.
 That's where places like the **Golden Krone Hotel** could go.
-We're not sure if the places will be their own types yet, so we'll just make it an array of strings: `important_places: array<str>;` We can put the names of important places in there and maybe develop it more later.
+We're not sure if places will be their own object types yet, so we'll just make it an array of strings for now: `important_places: array<str>;` We can put the names of important places in there for the time being and maybe develop it into a link later.
 It will now look like this:

 ```sdl
 type City {